-In the libraries, staff are always on hand to help you find your way around and get started using the library as well as 24/7 online support available via the chat service on the library website.
+In the libraries, staff are always on hand to help you find your way around and get started using the Library.
 A team of Liaison Librarians are also available, in person and online, to support you in your specific subject area and offer workshops and sessions throughout the year.